wumpz/wumpz.github.io/_posts/2024-11-17-maven-build-cache.md

 Now the cache is activated and will work for your builds.
 However a bit of finetuning is often needed.

-On very usefull maven build parameter is `-Dmaven.build.cache.skipCache=true` which skips reading from the cache but writing to it after a complete build.
+One very usefull maven build parameter is `-Dmaven.build.cache.skipCache=true` which skips reading from the cache but writing to it after a complete build.
 Sometimes there are unwanted situations cached, which makes problems afterwards.

 When the cache plugin prevents some plugins from running, it tries to rebuild some parts of the target directory.
 There you need often more than the standard configuration which only rebuilds the generated jar files.